 The fourth tab is Conditions.
 It shares the conditions that must be true for the task to run.
 These conditions include whether the computer is idle or whether it is on AC power or battery power.

-The sixth tab, Settings, shows additional settings that affect the behavior of the task.
-It includes things like whether the task can be run on demand or not, what to do if the task fails or whether to stop if it runs longer than a specified time.
+The fifth tab, Settings, shows additional settings that affect the behavior of the task.
+It includes things like whether the task can be run on demand or not, what to do if the task fails, or whether to stop if it runs longer than a specified time.

-The seventh and last tab is named History and details the scheduled task’s last runs.
+The sixth and last tab is named History and details the scheduled task’s last runs.

 TIP: If History doesn’t contain any information, click or tap Enable All Tasks History in the Actions sidebar on the right of the Task Scheduler.
 Note that the information starts to populate only after you enable History.

 IMPORTANT: Some people have asked me if you can use Task Scheduler to “find by name” scheduled tasks.
 Unfortunately, that’s impossible, as the Task Scheduler offers no option to search for scheduled tasks!
-However, you can do it with PowerShell, so keep reading.
+However, you can find them with PowerShell, so keep reading.

 Method 2.
 How to see scheduled tasks using commands